Academics

 Lecturer: Prof. Dr. Daniel Katz

-Participants will receive an introduction to the emerging fields of Legal Analytics and Artificial Intelligence.
-The session will begin with a brief history of artificial intelligence and artificial intelligence + law.
+Students will receive an introduction to the emerging fields of Legal Analytics and Artificial Intelligence.
+The course will begin with a brief history of artificial intelligence and artificial intelligence + law.
 Then, we will turn our attention to data driven applications of such methods.
-Our goal is to introduce participants to understand the process of extracting actionable knowledge from data, to distinguish themselves in legal proceedings involving data or analysis, and to assist in firm and in-house management, including billing, case forecasting, process improvement, resource management and financial operations.
-Participants will review real world use cases including those involving prediction, risk management and operations.
-They will also explore how to communicate data driven insights to a non-technical audience through visualization and user interfaces.
+Our goal is to introduce students to understand the process of extracting actionable knowledge from data, to distinguish themselves in legal proceedings involving data or analysis, and to assist in firm and in-house management, including billing, case forecasting, process improvement, resource management and financial operations.
+Students will review real world use cases including those involving prediction, risk management and operations.
+Students will also explore how to communicate data driven insights to a non-technical audience through visualization and user interfaces.

 Legal Operations